gghimire2041/gghimire2041/README.md

-# 🤖 AI & ML Solutions by Govinda Ghimire
+# 🤖 AI & ML Solutions

 Welcome to my GitHub space dedicated to practical, production-ready **Artificial Intelligence** and **Machine Learning** solutions.
 From **NLP agents** to **predictive analytics**, I design, build, and explain AI systems that solve real-world problems.